Category: Nonfiction

 • The Dumb Things Smart People Do With Their Money by Jill Schlesinger

 The Dumb Things Smart People Do With Their Money: Thirteen Ways To Right Your Financial Wrongs by Jill Schlesinger is a personal finance book published in 2019.
-Smart people still often make dumb financial decisions.
-Individuals accomplished in other areas of life frequently fear looking foolish when it comes to matters they don’t know much…
+Smart individuals often make poor financial decisions due to a fear of appearing foolish in areas they lack expertise.
+This fear leads many to avoid seeking advice, resulting…

 • Essentialism by Greg McKeown

 Essentialism: The Disciplined Pursuit of Less by Greg McKeown is a self-help book published in 2014.
-In today’s society, we are praised for doing more and more, constantly taking on additional tasks for our bosses, customers, and even personal relationships like family and friends.
-However, an overextended lifestyle doesn’t necessarily mean you will achieve greater…
+In today’s society, we are praised for doing more and more, constantly taking on additional tasks for our bosses, customers, family, and friends.
+However, an overextended lifestyle doesn’t necessarily mean you will achieve greater results.
+Often, the more activities…

 • The Obstacle Is The Way by Ryan Holiday

 The Obstacle Is The Way: The Timeless Art of Turning Trials into Triumph by Ryan Holiday is a self-help book published in 2014.
-In our personal lives, all of us have big dreams.
-However, we tend to do nothing when something stands in our way.
-We blame our bosses, economy, politicians, other people – anything…
+When something stands in our way, humans have a tendency to blame anyone and anything but ourselves – our bosses, economy, politicians, other people.
+In contrast, many great individuals throughout history found…

 • Vagabonding by Rolf Potts

 Vagabonding : An Uncommon Guide to the Art of Long-Term World Travel by Rolf Potts is a travel book published in 2002.
-Vagabonding — (1) The act of leaving behind the orderly world to travel independently for an extended period of time.
-(2) A privately meaningful manner of travel that emphasizes creativity, adventure, awareness, simplicity,…
+Vagabonding is the art of leaving behind the structured world to embark on extended independent travel.
+It’s a mindset and lifestyle that values creativity, adventure, simplicity, and self-reliance, while fostering personal growth and…

 • Ultralearning by Scott Young